Use a QR Code reader on a mobile device to add this person as a contact:

-- Aniebiet Ekong, 2021.
-Informing the development of a culturally-adapted intervention/tool for healthy eating for pregnant African immigrants living in the UK
+- Aniebiet Ekong, 2023.
+Informing the development of a culturally-adapted intervention/tool for healthy eating for pregnant African immigrants living in the UK, (Completed)

 - Eirini Iro Arvanitidou, 2024.
-Informing the development of a nutrition intervention for couples in the preconception period to promote healthy nutrition and healthy body weight
+Informing the development of a nutrition intervention for couples in the preconception period to promote healthy nutrition and healthy body weight, (In progress)

-- Sulochana Rai-Dhakal.
-Assessing factors associated with rising caesarean section rates in urban Nepal: a hospital-based study
+- Sulochana Rai-Dhakal, 2023.
+Assessing factors associated with rising caesarean section rates in urban Nepal: a hospital-based study, (In progress)

 - The Hinchingbrooke Third Stage Trial (Anglia and Oxford Regional Health Authority, 01 Jun 1992).
 Completed